-ESE 649 Special Education Leadership Seminar (3) F, Sp, Su
+ESE 649 - Special Education Leadership Seminar

 This special education Leadership Seminar is focused on current topics, trends, and issues relating to special education leadership.
 The course will include discussion and product development related to topics on Leadership and Policy, Program Development and Organization, Research and Inquiry, Student and Program Evaluation, Professional Development and Ethical Practice, and Collaboration in special education.

 Candidates will further learn to plan, organize, and implement professional development related to issues and trends in special education.

-ESE 701 Foundations of Early Literacy Development and Dyslexia (3)

-This course addresses the critical components of early literacy development and introduces participants to the nature and needs of students with dyslexia.
+ESE 701 - Foundations of Early Literacy Development and Dyslexia participants to the nature and needs of students with dyslexia.
 The focus is on the effects of dyslexia on learning to read and write, the historical development of the field, relevant laws, and policies.